 Literacy covers the three key aspects of communication: reading, writing, and speaking/listening.
 Mastering these skills is not only essential for life (employers believe communication skills are the most important), but will also ensure the full curriculum can be accessed and success achieved in all subjects.
 At Wilsthorpe, we take a cross-curricular approach to literacy.
 All staff receive regular training and we have lots of whole-school programmes and initiatives to promote and improve literacy.

-Literacy And Reading At Wilsthorpe
+Literacy and Reading at Wilsthorpe

 Workbooks and guides are available to purchase for your child through ParentPay from only £3.15 each.